 We've just used apples fresh from the tree in the garden, however we'd love to know what variety they are.
 Can anyone help us?
-We'll send the best answer a bag of dried jasmine flowers!
-Recipe for apple and jasmine jam, it makes 3 x 500ml jars.
+Drop us a message in the comments at the end of the article.

 Ingredients Serves: 50

 - 1.3kg apples (1kg when peeled and cored), use apples that are likely to hold their shape when cooked

 - Zest & juice of 1 lemon (keep separately)